pallets-eco/flask-security/docs/patterns.rst

 and the application endpoints (protected with Flask-Security decorators such as :func:`.auth_required`).

 If your application just uses forms that are derived from ``Flask-WTF::Flaskform`` - you are done.
+Note that all of Flask-Security's endpoints are form based (regardless of how the request was made).

 CSRF: Single-Page-Applications and AJAX/XHR